Erick156/osticket-prereqs/README.md

 </p>
 <p>
-After installing the files, I opened the IIS Manager as an administrator.
-Next, I clicked the PHP Manager tab and the Register new PHP version.
-I then typed C:\PHP\php-cgi.exe.
+1.After installing the files, open the IIS Manager as an administrator.
+2.Click on the PHP Manager tab.
+3.Select "Register new PHP version."
+4.Enter C:\PHP\php-cgi.exe as the path.
 </p>
 <br />